What’s a “WP Hive Plugin Test”?

 - The test sites are hosted on Google Cloud VM instances, one site/plugin per instance.
 The machine type is n1-standard-1.
 Whenever the crawler finds there is a new plugin (or plugin update) that hasn’t been tested before – the testing script tests the plugin, records the new data, sends the data back.

-- The frontend gets updates with the updated data automatically.
+- The frontend gets updates with the updated test results with new plugin release.
 Yes, the whole process is automatic.

 - Whenever there is a new plugin update – the crawler gets it within 1-3 days, and the process repeats.